mpous/seeed-recomputer-r100x/README.md

-# MING stack for Seeed Studio ReComputer R1000
+# Seeed Studio ReComputer R1000 running on balena

 This is a reference architecture to run on your Seeed Studio ReComputer R1000 based on Raspberry Pi CM4 with the MING stack on balena.